 Over the centuries, we, as a species, have examined how we make decisions.
 That has led to the creation of many decision-making theories and models.

-Pattern recognition model.
-Once we are competent in a field, we make decision without logic, simply by reference to recognition of patterns we have seen before.
+- Pattern recognition model.
+Once we are competent in a field, we make decisions without logic, simply by reference to recognition of patterns we have seen before.
 Pattern recognition decision-making seems to develop naturally with experience.
-The more experience we have, the less of our decision-making is conducted by reasoning and the more by pattern recognition.
+The more experience we have, the less of our decision-making is conducted by reasoning and more by pattern recognition.

-The bounded rationality model.
-Accepts we have cognitive limitations in processing information; that we don’t make fully rational decisions.
+- The bounded rationality model.
+We accept that we have cognitive limitations in processing information and that we don’t make fully rational decisions.
 Instead, we make “good enough” decisions based on our limitations.
 There is no such thing as perfect information for any decision.
-One of the characteristics of the great decision-makers, that I have coached, is their ability to be comfortable making decisions with the best, but limited, information they have available.
+One of the characteristics of the great decision-makers that I have coached is their ability to be comfortable making decisions with the best, but limited, information they have available.

-The pain-pleasure model.
-Suggests that we make decisions based on our anticipation of pain or pleasure for any proposed choice or action.
+- The pain-pleasure model.
+It suggests that we make decisions based on our anticipation of pain or pleasure from any proposed choice or action.

-Expectancy theory.
-Often referred to as the “Motivational Calculus Model,” suggests that our motivation and decisions consider the relationship between our effort, performance, and outcomes: we are, it claims, motivated to decide to act in certain ways when we believe our efforts will lead to the desired performance and that our performance will lead to the results we wish.
+- Expectancy theory.
+Often referred to as the “Motivational Calculus Model”, it suggests that our motivation and decisions consider the relationship between our effort, performance, and outcomes: we are, it claims, motivated to decide to act in certain ways when we believe our efforts will lead to the desired performance and that our performance will lead to the results we wish.

-Cognitive dissonance theory.
+- Cognitive dissonance theory.
 We experience discomfort when our beliefs and actions are incongruent.
-To rid ourselves of this emotional pain, this dissonance, we make decisions that align with our existing beliefs and justify our actions.
+To rid ourselves of this emotional pain and this dissonance, we make decisions that align with our existing beliefs and justify our actions.

-Whatever method, or methods you use, be kind to yourself; nobody makes perfect decisions, we can only do the best we can, from where are, with the knowledge and skills we have.
+Whatever method or methods you use, be kind to yourself; nobody makes perfect decisions; we can only do the best we can, from where we are, with the knowledge and skills we have.

 Professor Nigel MacLennan runs the performance coaching practice PsyPerform.